 But even most good writers aren’t SEO experts too.
 Researching and writing copy that’s optimized for search engines requires a slightly different skill set.
 That’s one of the reasons why it’s so helpful to work with a web development company that can provide both copywriting and search engine optimization.
 As business owners, we have enough on our plates, and we can’t be experts in everything.

-Without diving too deep into the details, here a few SEO best practices that your copy should reflect, and some of the things an SEO-focused content writer should be talking about:
+Without diving too deep into the details, here a few SEO marketing best practices that your copy should reflect, and some of the things an SEO-focused content writer should be talking about:

-While SEO is critical, it’s important not to get carried away and forget that your primary audience is people, not search engines.
+While SEO marketing is critical, it’s important not to get carried away and forget that your primary audience is people, not search engines.
 Sometimes businesses actually ruin their website content by stuffing it so full of keywords that they alienate their human readers.

 Keyword-stuffed web pages look untrustworthy and make visitors feel like you aren’t talking to them at all.
 Which means they will be quick to bounce off your page – a big red flag for Google.